 With over 25 years of experience painting professionally, Andre Guichard is the visionary behind a diverse portfolio of work that can be found in over 2,500 corporate and private collections globally.
 This self-taught painter is the international curator and spokesperson for the Bombay Sapphire Artisan Series, an international contest, with 8,000 artists’ submissions, created to provide a platform for artists to connect with collectors.
-For the years 2011 to 2016, the Chicago Urban League has commissioned Andre to create the prestigious Bill Berry Award - presented to the likes of Louis Gossett Jr., Jessie Jackson Sr., Rev. Willie Burrows, Phylicia Rashad, Patti LaBelle, Timuel Black and Isobel Wilkerson.
-Six of his original paintings were featured on canvas totes as part of Walgreens Community Corner program in 7,000 stores nationwide, while another two were used to design fine art totes for Alpha Kappa Alpha Sorority, Inc. And, he has a permanent jazz-inspired installation in the Bronzeville Jazz McDonald’s restaurant.
+For the years 2011 to 2016, the Chicago Urban League commissioned Andre to create paintings of the prestigious Bill Berry honorees - presented to Louis Gossett Jr., Jessie Jackson Sr., Rev. Willie Burrows, Phylicia Rashad, Patti LaBelle, Timuel Black and Isobel Wilkerson.
+Six of his original paintings were featured on canvas totes as part of Walgreens Community Corner program in 7,000 stores nationwide, while another two were used to design fine art totes for Alpha Kappa Alpha Sorority, Inc. Andre created a jazz-inspired installation in the Bronzeville Jazz McDonald’s restaurant.
 He was the official featured artist for the Chicago Jazz Festival in 2012 and 2014.

 In 2012, music legend Prince and Rebuild the Dream Village tapped Andre to create Thirty 8’ x 4’ abstract paintings for the “Share Your Story Booth” during their Welcome 2 Chicago concert.
 The concert provided a fun, interactive place to learn about how people can all rebuild vibrant and sustainable communities.

 After 20 years of experience in government, Frances Guichard ventured into the art business with her husband and currently operates as Gallery Guichard’s business manager.
 With a keen attention to detail, Frances provides artful experiences to future visionaries and collectors.
 She specializes in aligning artists’ works with collectors looking for a specific piece.